-- A meeting with headteacher, pupil, teacher and parents to agree expectations, sanctions and ways forward for improved behaviour. - The child being placed 'on report' to the headteacher. - A reward chart to target reformation of specific behaviours with joint home/school rewards. - A warning of the possibility of a fixed term exclusion for repeat offences. - Referral to outside agencies, such as the Pupil Referral Unit (PRU) for additional support/advice.
+- A meeting with Headteacher or Assistant Headteacher, pupil, teacher and parents to agree expectations, sanctions and ways forward for improved behaviour. - The child being placed 'on report' to the headteacher. - A reward chart to target reformation of specific behaviours with joint home/school rewards. - A warning of the possibility of a fixed term exclusion for repeat offences. - Referral to outside agencies, such as the Pupil Referral Unit (PRU) for additional support/advice.